-To be played for at any USPA Member Club including College, University, Secondary School or Youth Program, under the conditions specified by the club with the approval of the Circuit Governor.
+To be played for at any USPA Member Club, under the conditions specified by the club with the approval of the Circuit Governor.
 Open to all I/I JV & Club Level student or player members, no handicap required.
 Games to be played on the flat.
 Circuits may host multiple JV/Club level Events, one per club per year.

-2018 I/I TOURNAMENT CONDITIONS (see page 195)
+2019 I/I TOURNAMENT CONDITIONS (see page 183)